China | Beyond the Great Wall

 We depart from London this afternoon and set off for an overnight flight to Beijing.

 This morning we touch on recent history at Tiananmen Square.
-We will then continue with a visit to the National Museum, with collections ranging from the very early traces of humans dating 1.7 million years ago to the end of the Qing Dynasty.
-After lunch, we view the Temple of Heaven, a vast Taoist site constructed by the Yongle Emperor.
+We will then continue with a visit to the National Museum of China, with collections ranging from the very early traces of humans dating 1.7 million years ago to the end of the Qing Dynasty.
+After lunch, we view the Temple of Heaven, a vast ritual site constructed by the Yongle Emperor.

-Our discovery of Beijing continues this morning as we wander the expansive lakes and gardens of the Summer Palace, the largest royal park in China; a must-see for any visitor to the capital.
+Our discovery of Beijing continues this morning as we wander the expansive lakes and gardens of the Summer Palace, the largest royal park in China; a must-see destination for any visitor to the capital.
 Though the origins of the park date back to the 12th century, the grounds were expanded significantly in the 1700s, when around 100,000 labourers were called in to enlarge Kunming Lake.
 The park’s hills and views offer a dazzling respite from the bustle of the city.
-Later today we travel to Fahai Temple at the foot of Cuiwei Mountain, famed for its vivid frescoes from the Ming Dynasty, which cover an area of over 230 metres.
+Later today we travel to Fahai Temple at the foot of Cuiwei Mountain, a destination famed for its vivid frescoes from the Ming Dynasty, which cover an area of over 230 metres.

-Explore the Tombs of the Ming Dynasty this morning, the final resting place of thirteen emperors, including the famous Yongle, whose marble mausoleum lies just beyond the ‘Gate of Paradise’.
+We explore the Tombs of the Ming Dynasty this morning, final resting place of thirteen emperors, including the famous Yongle, whose marble mausoleum lies just beyond the ‘Gate of Paradise’.
 The lavish stonework, dragon motifs, and feng shui layout of these tombs made this site an obvious candidate for World Heritage status, which it achieved in the year 2000.
-In the afternoon, we visit a site that not only holds the revered UNESCO World Heritage Site status, but also boasts the impressive title of one of the New Seven Wonders of the World: the iconic Great Wall, a truly unparalleled feat of Chinese engineering.
+In the afternoon we visit a site which not only holds UNESCO status, but the title of one of the New Seven Wonders of the World: the iconic Great Wall, an unparalleled feat of Chinese engineering.
 While the original wall dates back to the 2nd century BC, the majority of the Great Wall was built and extended during the Ming Dynasty in order to keep warring Mongol nomads at bay.
 We experience the wonders of the wall for ourselves while walking on one of its more accessible sections.

-We take a scenic train ride out to Xi’an this morning, which is one of the oldest cities in China as well as being the starting point of the historic Silk Road to Europe.
+Our bullet train will whizz us to Xi’an this morning, which is one of the oldest cities in China.
 This destination is a melting pot of culture and religion, and there is much to discover here.
 Our afternoon will be spent at leisure and we can experience the city at our own pace.
 Wander around the Islamic Quarter, with its Great Mosque and Bazaar, or walk the city walls, an imposing structure that was first established back in the Ming Dynasty.
-Lovers of history will find this a captivating place to visit.

-The morning is spent with the jewel in Xi’an’s crown: the 2,200-year-old Terracotta Army.
-The 8,000 statues displayed here were crafted for Emperor Qin Shi Huang in order to guard his tomb, and they were discovered as part of a vast necropolis by farmers in 1974.
+Following breakfast we spend a morning with the jewel in Xi’an’s crown: the 2,200-year-old Terracotta Army.
+The 8,000 statues displayed here were crafted for Emperor Qin Shi Huang in order to guard his tomb, and were discovered as part of a vast necropolis by farmers in 1974.
 We view the assembled ranks and other elements of the monumental tomb complex.
 After lunch we continue to Banpo Neolithic Village and Museum.
-In 1953, the remains of a 6,500-year-old settlement were unearthed here by local workers.
+In 1953, the remains of a 6,500-year old settlement were unearthed here by local workers.
 The excavations that followed formed the first large-scale archaeological dig of the People’s Republic of China.
 We view the findings from this 20-acre site, which provide significant evidence of a society led exclusively by women.
 This evening we enjoy a traditional Chinese dumpling meal.

-We fly across to Chengdu this morning, which is the capital of the Sichuan Province and a hub for the entire southwestern region.
-Following lunch, we explore the 3,000-year-old settlement at Jinsha, near the Modi River.
-Accidentally discovered in 2001 during construction for real estate, excavations here have since uncovered exquisite jade, ivory, bronze and gold artefacts, as well as evidence of a once flourishing civilisation.
+We travel by high speed train to Chengdu this morning, capital of Sichuan Province and a hub for the entire southwestern region.
+After lunch we explore the 3,000-year-old settlement at Jinsha, near the Modi River.
+Accidentally discovered in 2001, excavations here have uncovered exquisite jade, ivory and gold artefacts, and evidence of a once flourishing civilisation.

 Today begins with a visit to the strikingly modern Suzhou Museum, noted for its world-class store of Chinese arts, crafts, and calligraphy, including Ming and Qing Dynasty paintings.
 The perfect setting for an exceptional collection.
 There are few garden names more evocative than the Garden of the Humble Administrator and we spend ample time here wandering around this beautiful UNESCO World Heritage Site - a title it received in 1997.
 Widely considered to be one of southern China’s finest gardens, it showcases a range of lovely pavilions, islets and bamboo groves, and a peaceful expanse of water acts as its central focal point.
-It is the largest and perhaps the most famous in all of Suzhou, and natural beauty is in abundance here - something we can really take in during this breathtaking tour stop.
+It is the largest and perhaps the most famous in all of Suzhou.

 - Expert Guide Lecturer